absmach/magistrala-docs/docs/dev-guide.md

 Build artifacts will be put in the `build` directory.

 > N.B.
-All Magistrala services are built as a statically linked binaries.
+All SuperMQ services are built as a statically linked binaries.
 This way they can be portable (transferred to any platform just by placing them there and running them) as they contain all needed libraries and do not relay on shared system libraries.
 This helps creating [FROM scratch][scratch-docker] dockers.

 ### Build Individual Microservice